Frequently Asked Questions

 If your child is not accepted for the year you apply, you can choose to have their file remain active for the following year.
 You do not need to reapply, but we do ask that you update your contact information by completing an online re-inquiry form.
 There is no fee for re-inquiring.

-Falk School’s teacher-to-student ratio is 1:9 without interns or student teachers.
+Falk School’s student-to-teacher ratio is 9:1 including interns and student teachers.

 No. We also use students from Duquesne (counseling and technology) and Penn State (art and elementary).

 At the primary level, we use dramatic play and family activities to connect learning between school and home.
-Beginning in the intermediate, children receive homework that extends their classroom learning, typically beginning with math practice and reading.
+Beginning at the intermediate level, children receive homework that extends their classroom learning, typically beginning with math practice and reading.

 In general, setting children up to complete against each other is counter to our belief that we learn best through interaction and collaboration.
 There are group activities, such as robotics club and middle school sports, where we compete as teams.